amber-lang/amber-docs/docs/0.3.5-alpha/basic_syntax/data_types.md

 `Text` data type is the most basic data type in Amber.
 It's just a string of characters and is also stored as a string of characters under the hood.

+Text literal in Amber is contained between double quotes.
+Amber makes sure to prevent content inside from [globbing](https://en.wikipedia.org/wiki/Glob_%28programming%29).
+This prevents unexpected behaviors from happening.

 ```ab
 // `Text` literal:
 "Welcome to the jungle"
 ```

+Just like in other programming languages, characters in Text literals can be escaped.

 ## Number